 - Two-part lids called dome lids, which consist of a flat lid with a rubber gasket on the underside, and a screw-on ring or band to hold the lid down.
 You must use a new flat lid each time, but the ring can be reused if it’s in perfect shape.
 If it’s rusty or bent, don’t use it.
 New jars come with lid sets.

 - A jar lifter, which is like a pair of tongs for jars.
 Its vinyl-coated ends securely grip the jar’s neck for safe trips in and out of the boiling water bath.
 Don’t even think of canning without this tool.

 - A canning funnel, which has an extra wide mouth, for filling jars cleanly.

 - Regular tongs for fishing lids and rings out of simmering water.

 - A canning kettle, or water-bath canner, with a wire rack.
-Most canning-kettle racks will hold seven jars.
+Most canning-kettle racks hold seven jars.
 In a pinch, you can substitute a large stockpot with a cake rack in the bottom.
-The important thing is that boiling water needs to envelop the jars completely, which is why the rack is necessary and why the jars must be covered with at least 1 in. of water.
+The important thing is that boiling water needs to envelop the jars completely, which is why the rack is necessary and why the jars must be covered with at least 1 inch of water.
 They also mustn’t touch each other during boiling, or they might crack.
 If you don’t have a deep canning kettle, you may be limited to pints and half pints to get the necessary water coverage.